stoplightio/docs/articles/editor/versioning/introduction.md

 ### Product/API Release Cycle

 The simpliest and most common approach is to mirror your product or APIs release cycle.
-The basic rule of thumb is when you release a new version of your API, you create a new release in Stoplight under the same version number.
-This release flow is one-to-one with your API, and will usually result in a large number of releases within Stoplight.
+The basic rule of thumb is when you release a new version of your API, you release the same version in Stoplight.
+This release flow is one-to-one with your API, and will usually result in a large number of released versions within Stoplight.

 ### Platform Versions

-If you are creating a documentation driven project, you can describe the major versions of your platform via versioning.
-This will allow you to document multiple versions of your platform under one domain.
-In this use case, it is not necessary to use releases.
+If you are creating a documentation driven project, you can describe one or two major versions of your platform via versioning.
+Then re-release the same versions as you continue your work and want to display the newest updates in your published documentation.

 ## Icons and Tooltips